TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 # Build

 I needed some config changes to get the package to build as I wanted.
 I have two CSS files to include in the package.
 However, I don't want them to be bundled during the build process.
-They should be included as is, so that package consumers can choose which one to consume or just use them as a reference when writing their own CSS.
+They should be included as is, so that package consumers can choose which one to consume, or just use them as a reference when writing their own CSS.

 The required magic involves changes to two properties in `package.json`.
 The CSS files have to be added to the `files` key so that they're included in the package.
 They also need to be added to the `exports` key so that consuming apps can import them from the package.